 The Newton Conservators is involved a variety of activities related to the preservation and management of parks and open space in Newton.
-Some highlights of its work are the following:
+Read a narrative history of the Conservators.

 1961 Newton Conservators plants trees in Edmands Park and causes Newton to alter zoning laws concerning construction sites

 1966 City of Newton forms Conservation Commission at the urging of the Conservators